Errforx/ED/README.md

 	python main.py

-Installation for IDC:
+Installation for I don't know?:

 	install it using zip if you don't know how to do that, GOOGLE IS THE ANSWER!!

 End that is all....

-----Errforx@Wh4t3v3r OUT!!
+---Errforx@Wh4t3v3r OUT!!